 As described above, the NAIC allows the use of proprietary generators for AG43 and C3P2 calculations, as long as the generated scenarios satisfy the calibration criteria adopted by the NAIC.

 While the Academy's Life Reserves Work Group recommended the use of proprietary generators for life reserve calculations subject to calibration criteria, LATF did not include the use of proprietary generators for stochastic life reserve calculations in the exposed version of VM-20.
-The Academy's C3 Work Group also recommended the use of proprietary generators for C3P3 capital calculations.
-At this time, the Academy's C3 Work Group's recommendation on C3P3 capital requirements has been exposed for comment; the LRBCWG has not yet voted on any aspect of the C3P3 recommendations, including the use of proprietary generators for C3P3.
+The Academy's Life Capital Work Group also recommended the use of proprietary generators for C3P3 capital calculations.
+While the Academy's Life Capital Work Group's recommendation on C3P3 capital requirements was exposed for comment, the LRBCWG has not yet voted on any aspect of the C3P3 recommendations, including the use of proprietary generators for C3P3.